-- doc Allows the documentation of LATEX programs.

-Described in doc.dtx^a and in The LATEX Companion [3]. - exscale Provides scaled versions of the math extension font.

-Described in ltexscale.dtx. - fontenc Specifies which font encoding LATEX should use.

-Described in ltoutenc.dtx. - ifthen Provides commands of the form 'if ... then do ... otherwise do'

-Described in ifthen.dtx and The LATEX Companion [3]. - latexsym To access the LATEX symbol font, you should use the latexsym package.
-Described in latexsym.dtx and in The LATEX Companion [3]. - makeidx Provides commands for producing indexes.
-Described in section 4.3 and in The LATEX Companion [3]. - syntonly Processes a document without typesetting it.

-Described in syntonly.dtx and in The LATEX Companion [3].
-This is useful for quick error checking. - inputenc Allows the specification of an input encoding such as ASCII, ISO Latin-1, ISO Latin-2, 437/850 IBM code pages, Apple Macintosh, Next, ANSI-Windows or user-defined one.
+doc Allows the documentation of $\square T_E X$ programs.
+Described in doc.dtx ^{a} and in The $\square T_E X$ Companion [3]. exscale Provides scaled versions of the math extension font.
+Described in ltexscale.dtx. fontenc Specifies which font encoding LATEX should use.
+Described in ltoutenc.dtx. ifthen Provides commands of the form 'ifthen dootherwise do' Described in ifthen.dtx and The LATEX Companion [3]. latexsym To access the LATEX symbol font, you should use the latexsym package.
+Described in latexsym.dtx and in The LATEX Companion [3]. makeidx Provides commands for producing indexes.
+Described in section 4.3 and in The syntonly Processes a document without typesetting it. inputenc Allows the specification of an input encoding such as ASCII, ISO Latin-1, ISO Latin-2, 437/850 IBM code pages, Apple Macintosh, Next, ANSI-Windows or user-defined one.
 Described in inputenc.dtx.

+1.7 Files you might encounter

+When you work with $\[Mathbb{E}]$ you will soon find yourself in a maze of files with various extensions and probably no clue.
+Below there is a list telling about the various file types you might encounter when working with T_EX.
+Please note that this table does not claim to be a complete list of extensions, but if you find one missing which you think is important, please drop a line.